 7. Revise your business plans:

 If you’ve never written a comprehensive plan for how to obtain more business, now is the time.
-Set realistic and stretch goals evaluable what else you can be doing to build credibility and brand awareness.
+Set realistic goals and evaluate different ways you can build credibility and brand awareness.

 8. Leverage social media: